Packing Essentials for Niue

 What are the things you can’t forget to pack for Niue?
 You already know you need some sunglasses and probably a few pieces of undies, but what else are absolute essentials?
 Although we have a complete packing list in What to Pack for Niue: A Full Packing List (which you absolutely need to browse through, by the way), there are some handy items and essentials that are worth talking about in detail.
 We go through them all in this list of the essentials to pack for Niue!

 1. Your Passport

 (Duh!)
 Ok, this is a bit of a silly one, but we have seen people showing up at the airport having forgotten the single most important travel document there is.
-To visit Niue, your passport must be valid for at least three months after your arrival date to Niue in order to be granted entry in the country.
-It is also mandatory to have your accommodation booked for the length of your stay prior to your arrival.
-We’ve got much more tips for arrival in our article on visas for Niue.
+To visit Niue, your passport must be valid for at least three months after your arrival date to Niue in order to be granted entry into the country.
+It is also mandatory to have your accommodation booked for the length of your stay.
+We’ve got much more tips in our Niue Visa Guide.

-This long piece of fabric is worn by both men and women in Niue.
-Being an extremely religious culture, it is not well accepted to wear your shortest shorts and especially not your bathing suit when in public – even for guys in their boardshorts!
+This long piece of fabric can be worn by both men and women in Niue.
+Being a religious nation, it is not well accepted to wear your shortest shorts and especially not your bathing suit when in public – even for guys in their boardshorts!
 So if you are planning to do a bit of a road trip around Niue, from rock pools to villages and so on, having a sarong or what is locally called a “paleu” with you will make sure that you respect the local customs.
 Plus, paleu are made of very light fabric making them a treat to wear in the high Niuean heat.
-If you can’t find one at home, you’ll be able to find one at the visitor centre or one of the quaint clothes and gift shops on the island.
+If you can’t find one at home, you’ll be able to find one at the airport market on arrival or at one of the quaint clothes and gift shops on the island.

 If you are interested to learn more about the subject, we’ve got a full article on Niue Etiquette: What is the Local Customs in Niue?